 - For the price, it’s an excellent rifle but there are others available as well.

 Take that for what it’s worth.
-I do think this rifle is great option for anyone who is looking for light, accurate, and easy to shoot bolt-action hunting rifle with a removable muzzle break.
+I do think this rifle is great option for anyone who is looking for light, accurate, and easy to shoot bolt-action hunting rifle with a removable muzzle brake.
 It’s not quite an entry level rifle due to it’s price point, but it performs well compared to similarly featured and priced (and even more expensive) rifles.
 If that’s what you are looking for and the things that make me hesitate on recommending it don’t cause you to pause, then I will recommended this rifle to you.